 Details: Dir.
 Robert Mulligan.
 Perf.
 Sandy Dennis, Patrick Bedford, Eileen Heckart.
 Warner Bros., 1967.
 Based on the novel by Bel Kaufman.

-Synopsis: A young, naïve and idealistic teacher, Ms. Barrett (Dennis), gets her first job at an inner-city high school in New York.
+Synopsis: A young, naïve and idealistic teacher, Ms. Barrett (Sandy Dennis), gets her first job at an inner-city high school in New York.
 The school librarian, Mrs. Wolf, appears in several short scenes throughout the film.
-Not a flattering portait of the library or the librarian.

 Role Call: Frances Sternhagen as Charlotte Wolf—Spinster Librarian/Comic Relief (female)